npranav7619/the-slime-farm-game/README.md

 or

-Directly attack the purple slimes
+Directly attack the purple slimes and get your best score !

 ### How to Play